 Finally, we have just hinted at ways for localizing the origin of the bugs reported by PBT.
 This issue can benefit from research in declarative debugging as well as in justification for logic programs (Pemmasani et al. 2004).
-Coupled with recent results in focusing (Miller and Saurin 2006) this could lead us also to a reappraisal of techniques for repairing (inductive) proofs (Ireland and Bundy 1996).
+Coupled with recent results in linking game semantics and focusing (Miller and Saurin 2006), this could lead us also to a reappraisal of techniques for repairing (inductive) proofs (Ireland and Bundy 1996).